jtellis/jtellis/README.md

 ## A bit about myself?
 Well, if you insist…

 I’m a full stack developer with over 4 years of experience in development and operations.
 I have 3 years of experience maintaining and advancing a statewide longitudinal data linkage system.
-I enjoy working with diverse multidisciplinary teams to help realize a larger vision.
-I have worked with academic institutions, non-profit organizations and start-up tech companies.
+I feel at home with diverse multidisciplinary teams striving to establish technical footing for an impactful mission.
+I have worked with academic institutions, non-profit organizations and start-up companies.
+I approach my work with a spirit of challenge and determination.
-My passion for computer science and self-learning began when I was young.
-I always approach my work with curiosity, respect and an open mind.

 Some things I’m currently working with or would like to work with again are JavaScript, Python, C & C++, HTML & CSS, React, Web Components, XState & statecharts, Adobe Illustrator & XD, GIS, PostgreSQL, virtualization and system security.